A couple sitting on a couch, reviewing a document together in front of a laptop, calculator, and other files.

 Protecting Assets

 As your wealth grows, so does your need to protect it from lawsuits and creditors.
-As part of an estate plan, gifting strategies and irrevocable trusts can help make sure that your assets stay where you intended them to be and to protect them from unknown creditors.
+When you include strategies like gifting techniques and irrevocable trusts in your estate plan, you add an extra layer of security that your assets will be distributed as you wish and be protected from unknown creditors.

 Mitigating Taxation

-If your estate value is in danger of bumping up against the federal estate tax – the exemption for 2024 is $13.61 million – planning strategies can help ensure the amount of tax due is reduced or eliminated so your assets remain as part of your legacy.
+If your estate value is in danger of bumping up against the federal estate tax exemption ($13.99 million in 2025), planning strategies can help ensure the amount of tax due is reduced or even eliminated so your assets remain as part of your legacy.
 Certain states also levy an estate or inheritance tax, which could further diminish your heirs’ inheritance without proper planning.
-Since state and federal tax laws can frequently change, it can be necessary to make regular updates to your estate plan.
+Since state and federal tax laws can frequently change, you may need to make periodic updates to your estate plan.

 Planning for Business Succession

-Estate planning is vital for a business owner; it can ensure that the business stays within the family and is run by the people you designate with that responsibility, as well as minimizing the tax bite your heirs will have.
+Estate planning is vital for business owners, as it can ensure that the business stays within the family and is run by the people you designate with that responsibility.
+Estate planning can also minimize the tax bite your heirs will have.

 Protecting Confidentiality